igorw-forks/fuelphp/README.md

 loaded them.
 The Config and Language classes have also both become extensions of the new Data superclass as they share most of their functionality.

-### Adoption of industry standards like Composer/Packagist and PSR-0

-By default Fuel will now use the PSR-0 standard for classloading.
-Its implementation is actually a superset, but it is fully compatible with PSR-0.
-For convenience and speed each Package can be given a base namespace that will be required and stripped before any class to path conversion takes place.
-The same goes for modules inside the Package, those will have subnamespaces that are required and stripped before conversion as well.

-Version 2.0 will also include Composer and will be able to include packages from Packagist.
-How this will end up working is very much in development still.

 ### ViewModel becomes Presenter